 At the time of Mary Jane Ross’s death in 1916, six of her eight children were still living.
 Her eldest son, William, had moved to Kent where at age 41 in 1901 he was shot and killed by a neighbor in a dispute about a fence.

-Elmer Ross had obtained the benefit of inheriting his father’s estate, including the homestead claim which today is on the south side of the ship canal.
+Elmer Ross had obtained the benefit of inheriting his father’s estate, including the homestead claim land which today is on the south side of the ship canal.
 After his wife Mary’s death, Elmer began to divest himself of property.
-He sold the Ross land to Mr. & Mrs. Alfred A. Nickerson.
-In 1888 Elmer moved to Bothell, started a dairy farm and eventually remarried.
+He sold the Ross land to Mr. & Mrs. Alfred A. Nickerson who filed the Ross Second Addition plat in May 1888.
+In December 1888 Elmer purchased property in Bothell.
+Elmer Ross started a dairy farm and eventually remarried.

 Pioneers, progress and prosperity: reflecting on the life of John Ross